La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Introduction

-\textbf{Main contributions.} (i) We propose \ourmodel, a partially latent flow matching framework designed for the joint generation of protein sequence and fully atomistic structure, effectively combining explicit backbone modeling with fixed-size per-residue latent representations to capture sequence and atomistic side chains. (ii) In extensive benchmark experiments, \ourmodel achieves state-of-the-art performance in unconditional protein generation. (iii) We verify \ourmodel's scalability, generating diverse, co-designable and structurally valid fully atomistic proteins of up to 800 residues. (iv) We successfully apply \ourmodel to indexed and unindexed atomistic motif scaffolding, two important conditional protein design tasks. (v) We provide extensive further insights through ablations studies, latent space analyses, and rigorous biophysical assessments of \ourmodel's generated atomistic protein structures, demonstrating our model's superiority over previous all-atom generators.\looseness=-1
+\textbf{Main contributions.} (i) We propose \ourmodel, a partially latent flow matching framework designed for the joint generation of protein sequence and fully atomistic structure. (ii) \ourmodel achieves state-of-the-art performance in unconditional protein generation. (iii) We verify \ourmodel's scalability, generating diverse, co-designable and structurally valid fully atomistic proteins of up to 800 residues. (iv) We successfully apply \ourmodel to indexed and unindexed atomistic motif scaffolding, two important conditional protein design tasks. (v) We provide further insights through ablations, latent space analyses, and biophysical assessments of \ourmodel's generated atomistic protein structures, demonstrating our model's superiority over previous all-atom generators.\looseness=-1